Encodability Criteria for Quantum Based Systems

-To prove the non-existence of an encoding from \qCCS into \CQP we use $ \qccsOp{\mathcal{Q}}{q} $ as a counterexample and show that it is not possible in \CQP to emulate the behaviour of $ \qccsOp{\mathcal{Q}}{q} $ modulo compositionality, operational correspondence, and success sensitiveness.
-More precisely, since there is no unitary transformation with this behaviour and also measurement or additional qubits do not help to emulate this behaviour on the state of the qubit (see the proof of Theorem~\ref{thm:separation}), there is no encoding from \qCCS into \CQP that satisfies compositionality, operational correspondence, and success sensitiveness.
-To capture the behaviour of $ \qccsOp{\mathcal{Q}}{q} $, we use Example~\ref{exa:counterexample} as a counterexample.
-Note that we reason here about \CQP instead of \CQPM, since even the full expressive power of \CQP does not help to correctly emulate this super-operator.
+To prove the non-existence of an encoding from \OQS into \CQS, we use $ \opQ $ on a 2-quit system as described in Example~\ref{exa:counterexample} as a counterexample and show that it is not possible in \CQS to emulate the behaviour of $ \opQ\List{q_1} $ modulo compositionality, operational correspondence \wrt a success respecting preorder, and success sensitiveness.
+More precisely, since there is no unitary transformation with this behaviour and also measurement or additional qubits do not help to emulate this behaviour on the state of the qubit (see the proof of Theorem~\ref{thm:separation}), there is no encoding from \OQS into \CQS that satisfies compositionality, operational correspondence \wrt a success respecting preorder, and success sensitiveness.